12fahed/Customer-Churn-Prediction-and-Proactive-Retention/README.md

-# 🚀 GRAHAK - Intelligent CRM System for Customer Churn Prediction
+# 🚀 GRAHAK - CRM Simulator for Churn Prediction & Analysis

 A comprehensive machine learning application that predicts customer churn and provides proactive retention strategies using advanced AI techniques.